open-telemetry/opentelemetry-rust/opentelemetry/README.md

   format to the OpenTelemetry collector.
 - [`opentelemetry-prometheus`] provides a pipeline and exporter for sending metrics information to [`Prometheus`].
+- [`opentelemetry_sdk`] provides the standard reference implementation of opentelemetry.
 - [`opentelemetry-semantic-conventions`] provides standard names and semantic otel conventions.
 - [`opentelemetry-stackdriver`] provides an exporter for Google's [Cloud Trace]